-“The preparation process can vary depending on why you are having a c-section but typically pre-op consists of the cleansing and sterilizing of the abdominal surgical area, the placement of a catheter tube into your bladder to collect urine and the placement of an IV in your hand or arm to provide fluid and medication,” Johnson said.
+“The preparation process can vary depending on why you are having a C-section, but typically pre-op consists of cleansing and sterilizing the abdominal surgical area, the placement of a catheter tube into your bladder to collect urine and the placement of an IV in your hand or arm to provide fluid and medication,” Johnson says.
 “You might be given an antacid as well, to reduce the risk of an upset stomach during the procedure and you will be hooked up to a monitor that will continuously report vital signs such as blood pressure and heart rate to the attending staff throughout the surgery.”

-Most c-sections are done under regional anesthesia, which numbs only the lower part of your body, allowing you to remain awake during the procedure.
+Most C-sections are done under regional anesthesia, which numbs only the lower part of your body, allowing you to remain awake during the procedure.
 A common choice is a spinal epidural, which effectively delivers pain relief medication directly to the fluid area that surrounds the spinal cord.

 “To prepare for an epidural insertion, part of the lower back will be cleaned and sterilized with antiseptic.
 The anesthesiologist will have you sit on the side of the bed and lean over with the help of a support person or nurse so that an epidural catheter may be placed and secured with tape.
 Numbing medication will be delivered through the epidural catheter for as long as needed.
-Most moms find that the medication becomes fully effective in about 10 to 20 minutes,” Johnson said.
+Most moms find that the medication becomes fully effective in about 10 to 20 minutes,” Johnson says.

 On To Surgery